Across Mexico to the US border

-It was then that I noticed out the store window that gas was gushing out of our gas tank door!
+Then, I noticed out the store window that gas was gushing out of our gas tank door!
 The automatic shut-off did not do its job!
 I ran out and turned it off.
 The van was now sitting in a large pool of gasoline.
-A small stream of gas trickled down the pavement towards the entrance of the station.
+A small gas stream trickled down the pavement toward the station’s entrance.

-I went inside to pay and the lady at the register told me some astronomical number that I was supposed to pay.
-Refusing her ridiculous request, I told her that it wasn’t my fault that her pump was faulty!
-I gave her the amount that I had paid at previous gas stations and walked out.
+I went inside to pay, and the lady at the register told me I was supposed to pay some astronomical amount.
+Refusing her ridiculous request, I told her it wasn’t my fault that her pump was faulty!
+I gave her the amount I had paid at previous gas stations and walked out.
 I half expected her to call the police, but she didn’t.
-We drove away wondering if that station was about to blow up.
+We drove away, wondering if that station was about to blow up.

 I awoke to the sound of metal and glass shattering and landing on me!
 Part of Donna’s glasses landed on my lap.
 She was calmly chanting, “We’ve been hit.
 I’m bleeding.
 I can see.
 We’re okay.” over and over.
 She pulled the van to a gentle, smooth stop and said, “I can’t get my door open.”
 I jumped out and almost fell into a deep pit but made my way around the van and ripped the door open.
 Further behind us, I could see an 18-wheeler truck had pulled over and stopped leaving his emergency blinkers on.

 I pulled the side view mirror off of Donna’s lap.
-She had several lacerations around her left side and shoulder with little blossoms of blood dotting her shirt.
-Her glasses had been broken with the left arm of the glasses landing somewhere in the back.
+She had several lacerations around her left side and shoulder, with little blood blossoms dotting her shirt.
+Her glasses had been broken, with the left arm of the glasses landing somewhere in the back.
 She told me, “I was driving and the truck just drifted into my lane.
-I moved over what I could, but held on.”
+I moved over what I could but held on.”
 It was a little two-lane undivided road.
-Before long the police came and talked with the trucker who admitted he had been reading his logbook.
+Before long, the police came and talked with the trucker, who admitted he had been reading his logbook.
 Thank goodness he stopped!

-Looking at the damage to the van I could see exactly how close the sideswipe was.
-It peeled the gold trim from around the wheel wells, front and back, barely scraping the body of the van!
+Looking at the damage to the van, I could see exactly how close the sideswipe was.
+It peeled the gold trim from around the wheel wells, front and back, barely scraping the van’s body!
 The hasp that was on the gas tank door was also ripped off!
-The biggest thing that stuck out from the van was the rearview mirror which was sent flying through Donna’s window peppering her with glass.
+The biggest thing that stuck out from the van was the rearview mirror which was sent flying through Donna’s window, peppering her with glass.

-Ron said that when Donna was chanting about bleeding, he was wondering to himself, ‘What are they doing up there?
+Ron said that when Donna was chanting about bleeding, he wondered, ‘What are they doing up there?
 Juggling steak knives?’
-After dealing with the police and the trucker exchanging details and contacts, the policeman escorted us to the hospital where they treated Donna for her injuries which were minor compared to what could have been.
+After dealing with the police and the trucker exchanging details and contacts, the policeman escorted us to the hospital, where they treated Donna for her injuries which were minor compared to what could have been.
 And we were released.

 Traumatized, Donna called Shannon to tell her about the accident, but we were still trying to make it to Maryland and the shows.
-That phone call gave us another shock as Shannon told her that her best friend, Annie Laurie, had just died.
+That phone call shocked us as Shannon told her that her best friend, Annie Laurie, had just died.

 Closer Call Than Previously Thought

-After the hospital, we went back to the scene and realized how close it all was.
+After the hospital, we returned to the scene and realized how close it all was.
 That was when I really noticed that we were just on the edge of a ten-foot drop into a construction zone with heavy machinery.
-Six inches more and we would have gone over the edge in a disastrous, possibly deadly, accident.
+Six inches more, and we would have gone over the edge in a disastrous, possibly deadly, accident.
 Thank God Donna kept her cool!